 Which Kingdom Hearts games are worth playing?
 Quick list

 You can read more about each entry and why it's worth skipping or playing in the section following.
+If you are confused by any plot points or characters, check out our Kingdom Hearts FAQ.

 - Kingdom Hearts (MUST PLAY)